Dinstein-Lab/SSP_manuscript/README.md

 ## Repository Contents

 ### CSV data files
-These files are organized by data type:
+All data analyzed in the manuscript is included, enabling full reproducibility.
+Files are organized by data type:
 - df_cshq: sleep measures as reported by parents on the cshq questionnaire
 - df_diary: sleep measures as reported by parents on daily sleep diary questions
 - df_dreem: sleep measures extracted from Dreem3 recordings